hughsaunders/smstotwitter/README.md

 Sms to twitter is a small python script designed to forward sms messages from an sms to web gateway (such as bulksms.co.uk) to twitter.

+Keywords specified in the configuarion file are added to each message if they are not already present.
+Messages are truncated to ensure keywords fit.

+Input is via http post to /incomingsms.
+Configuration is via a yaml configuration file (see sample_config.yml).

-It accepts http posts to /incomingsms and can be run as a standalone flask application or within another webserver via wsgi (see smstotwitter.wsgi).
+Sms to twitter can be run as a standalone flask application or within another webserver via wsgi (see smstotwitter.wsgi).

 ![smstotwitter diagram](https://raw.github.com/hughsaunders/smstotwitter/master/smstotwitter.png)

-Configuration is via a yaml configuration file (see sample_config.yml).

 #### Sample apache vhost for using WSGI: